Optimole is a new image optimization plugin, service and CDN for WordPress websites.

 The Ideal Buyer

-Optimole is a service that could realistically benefit any WordPress site owner both on a personal or commercial level.
+Optimole is a service that could realistically benefit any WordPress site owner both on a personal and commercial level.
 However, it does have some minor costs associated with it that may not be within all potential user's budgets.
-If you care about SEO or improving the customer experience on your website across all locations and devices then Optimole is an easy investment.
+If you care about SEO or improving the customer experience on your website across all locations and devices, then you shouldn't forget image optimization and Optimole is an easy investment.

 WordPress is the platform of choice for many modern websites.
 This is due to it being open source, easy to manage and has a huge assortment of quality plugins, themes and services available for it.

-Google now consider webpage speeds as a ranking factor in their mobile search algorithm.
+Google now considers webpage speeds as a ranking factor in their mobile search algorithm.
 With mobile traffic on the rise, the focus on having a fast webpage speed is as important as ever.

 Don't get me wrong, the page speed factor is one of many major ranking factors within the search engine's algorithm.
 However, it remains an important one that will help you gain an edge over your SEO competition.

 One of the easiest ways to speed up a WordPress website is through proper image optimization.
-There are a lot of services that can aid with this such as image compression and content delivery networks.
+There are a lot of ways for webmasters to stay on top of this, like image compression, resize large images and serve images through content delivery networks.

 Achieving perfect image optimization for a WordPress website isn't easy and there are many steps involved.
-An innovative image optimization service called Optimole has launched in recent months.
-Optimole's approach takes the difficulty out of advanced image optimization techniques.
+An innovative image optimization service called Optimole.
+Their approach takes the difficulty out of this complex task and offers an image optimization plugin that can compress images, resize images, enable image replacement, lazy load and serve perfectly sized images through a content delivery network based on your visitor's device and browse.

 In the following Optimole review, we will be discussing the service from a new user's perspective.
-We will cover the most important topics including the Optimole pricing. notable features, installation and performance.
+We will cover the most important topics including Optimole pricing, notable features, installation and performance.

 Optimole Monthly Plans & Pricing Options

 Optimole isn't a traditional premium WordPress plugin, it is more of a premium WordPress service.
 With that comes monthly costs for those running a medium-to-large sized website.
 As of their recent launch, they do offer a free plan for small WP sites.
-This isn't guaranteed to be around forever as the Optimole service grows in popularity.
+This isn't guaranteed to be around forever as the Optimole service grows in popularity and frankly it is rather constrictive for most websites.

-A no-cost plan for those with tiny websites or are looking to test the service without committing any money.
-The free plan is vastly limited compared to the premium tiers.
-You are capped at just 1 GB of images optimized each month and 5GB of total viewing bandwidth.
+A fully functional free version of Optimole for those with tiny websites or are looking to test the service without committing any money.
+The free plan is limited compared to the premium tiers as you are are capped at just 5,000 visitors a month.

-The free tier has access to the responsive and smart lazy-loading features.
-You'll still have CDN support is also limited to 7 locations around the globe.
+The free tier has access to the responsive and smart lazy-loading features as well as their Amazon CloudFront CDN (200+ locations), but their support is limited to just 48 hour response windows from email support.

-The personal plan is first tier of the paid plans and it starts at $9/month.
-For this low monthly cost, your limits increase to 10 GB of images optimized each month along with 50 GB of viewing bandwidth.
-As expected, the personal plan utilizes the smart lazy-loading and automatic responsive images.
+The starter plan is the first tier of the paid plans, and it starts at $22.99/month or it drops down to $19.08/month for those paying annually.
+For this low monthly cost, your limits increase to 25,000 visits to your website.
+As expected, the personal plan utilizes their smart lazy-loading and automatic responsive images.

-Moving up to the mid-tier $29/month ‘Business' subscription, this is the Optimole plan that we are currently using on our site.
-While the jump up $20/month is steep to some, you are granted large increases in plan limits.
-This includes 50GB of optimized image files and 300GB of viewing bandwidth.
+Moving up to the mid-tier $47/month ‘Business' subscription, this is the Optimole plan that we are currently using on our site.
+While the jump up in price is steep to some, you are granted large increases in plan limits.
+This includes 100K monthly visits, which is generous enough for most websites.

-With the Business plan, you get access to the same AWS Cloudfront CDN as the Personal plan.
-You also get access to a custom domain meaning in our case we use cdn.thetechreviewer.com to serve our images.
+With the Business plan, you get access to the same AWS Cloudfront CDN as the starter plan.
+You also get access to a custom domain meaning in our case, we use the traditional subdomain of cdn.thetechreviewer.com to serve our images.
 The pain with this custom domain feature is the setup.

 Custom Plan – $?/month